MyLoginOnGitHub/UCantHide/README.md

 logalyzer
 =========

-Logalyzer is a script I wrote to make looking through the auth logs neater.
+Logalyzer is a script written make looking through the auth logs neater.
 It can parse users, IP addresses, failures, etc.

 Some examples: